The Great Gatsby

 tight over her rather wide hips as Tom helped her to the platform in

 New York.
-At the news-stand she bought a copy of TOWN TATTLE. and a
+At the news-stand she bought a copy of TOWN TATTLE.

 moving-picture magazine, and in the station drug-store some cold cream